 - Oregon Trail became popular in the 1990’s with the fledgling computer game.
 Have you ever imagined what it was like to cross the formidable Rocky Mountains in covered wagons?
 Today you can make the experience a reality in parts of California.

-Preserved buildings such as homes, mansions, castles and State capitols are my favorite historic destinations.
-These sites give a very personal glimpse into the lives of region or time period.
+Preserved historic buildings, such as homes, mansions, castles and State capitols are my favorite historic destinations.
+These sites give a very personal glimpse into the lives of a region or time period.
 The residences especially display items of daily life, entertainment and comfort.
 Some are embarrassingly opulent while others are dramatically spartan.
 Many times the “castle” of a tycoon becomes a colossal mistake.
-But I love them all for the secrets of men’s hearts that they share.
+But I love them all for the “secrets of men’s hearts” that they reveal.

 - Henry Morrison Flagler Museum in Palm Beach.
 FL.
 Flagler, the railroad tycoon of course built an opulent abode.